 \section{Conclusion}

-In this paper, we present \rick, a novel tool that generates tests with mocks using data captured from the observation of applications executing in production. \rick instruments a set of methods under tests, monitors their invocations in production, and captures data about the methods and the mockable method calls.
+In this paper, we present \rick, a novel approach for generating tests with mocks, using data captured from the observation of applications executing in production. \rick instruments a set of methods under test, monitors their invocations in production, and captures data about the methods and the mockable method calls.
 Finally, \rick generates tests using the captured data.
-The mock-based oracles verify distinct aspects of the interactions of the method under test with the external object, such as the output (\OO), the parameters (\PO), and the sequence of these invocations (\CO).
+The mock-based oracles within the generated tests verify distinct aspects of the interactions of the method under test with the external object, such as the output of the method (\OO), the parameters with which invocations are made on the external object (\PO), and the sequence of these invocations (\CO).
 Our evaluation with three open-source applications demonstrates that \rick never gives up: It monitors and transforms observed production behavior into concrete tests (RQ1).
 The data collected from production is expressed within these generated tests as complex receiving objects and parameters for the methods, as well stubs and mock-based oracles (RQ2).
 When executed, $52.4\%$ of the generated tests successfully mimic the observed production behavior.
-This means that they recreate the execution context for the method under test, the stubbed behavior is appropriate, and the oracle verifies that the method under test behaved the same way as it did in production (RQ3).
-The three mock-based oracles can detect regressions within the methods under test, and \OO, \PO, and \CO can complement each other in finding bugs (RQ4).
-Furthermore, our qualitative survey with professional software developers revealed that the data and oracle extracted from production by \rick are relevant, and that the systematic structure of \rick tests is understandable (RQ5).
+This means that they recreate the execution context for the method under test, the stubbed behavior is appropriate, and the oracle verifies that the method under test behaves the same way as it did in production (RQ3). {The three mock-based oracles can detect regressions within the methods under test, and \OO, \PO, and \CO can complement each other in finding bugs (RQ4).} Furthermore, our qualitative survey with professional software developers reveals that the data and oracle extracted from production by \rick are relevant, and that the systematic structure of \rick tests is understandable (RQ5).

 Overall, we are the first to demonstrate the feasibility of creating tests with mocks directly from production, in other terms to capture production behavior in isolated tests.
 Since the generated tests reflect the actual behavior of an application in terms of concrete inputs and oracles, they are valuable for developers to augment manually crafted inputs with ones that are relevant in production.